zachpmanson/notes/notes/Notes/Software/Unix/Bash/Bash.md

 Bash is a scripting programming language that is good for writing glueware.
 It is available on most Unices and where it isn't there is usually a similar language available.
+It was designed as a replacement for the Bourne Shell (hence the name Bourne Again SHell) by Brian Fox and released in 1989 for the GNU Project.